-24 The qualification "on average" is inserted for the following reason: Since non-trades are informative as well, with low probability (since $s_t = 0$ is more likely than $s_t = 1$ when $v_t < \frac{1}{2}$) a situation can arise where $I{h_t} > 0$ (there have been more sales than buys) but $v_t > \frac{1}{2}$ (because there is a long enough sequence of no trades, which does not affect the market maker's inventory).
+24The qualification "on average" is inserted for the following reason: since non-trades are informative as well, with low probability (since $s_t = 0$ is more likely than $s_t = 1$ when $v_t < \frac{1}{2}$) a situation can arise where $I{h_t} > 0$ (that is, there have been more sales than buys) but $v_t > \frac{1}{2}$ (because there is a long-enough sequence of no-trades, which do not affect the market maker's inventory).
 However, on average, institutional buying will be associated with $I{h_t} < 0$.

-25 For brevity, we have stated the inventory costs model without including proprietary traders (implicitly setting $\eta = 1$).
+25For brevity, we have stated the inventory costs model without including proprietary traders (implicitly setting $\eta = 1$).
 As a result, we did not need to require η to be high enough to generate short-term return continuation.
-It would be notationally complex but conceptually straightforward to add proprietary traders.
-They would be contrarians, as in the baseline model (since they never would buy above or sell below expected liquidation value), and thus in their presence we would need η to be high enough to generate short-term return continuation.
+It would be notationally complex but conceptually straightforward to add in proprietary traders.
+They would be contrarians as in the baseline model (since they never would buy above or sell below expected liquidation value), and thus in their presence we would need η to be high enough to generate short-term return continuation.

-institutional herding and short-term returns.
-Our analysis, therefore, provides a simple, stylized framework for interpreting the empirical evidence on the price impact of institutional herding, which shows that herding has a stabilizing effect in the short term and a destabilizing effect in the long term.
+herding and returns.
+We show that assets persistently bought (sold) by money managers trade at prices that are too high (low), thus generating return reversals in the long-term.
+We also show that, when there are enough institutional traders, our equilibrium generates a positive correlation between institutional herding and short-term returns.
+Our analysis, therefore, provides a simple and stylized framework to interpret the empirical evidence on the price impact of institutional herding, which finds a stabilizing effect of herding in the short term and a destabilizing effect in the long term.

-Finally, our model generates a number of new empirical predictions that link herding behavior, trading volume, and the time series of stock returns.
-We show that in markets dominated by institutional traders, increasing mispricing is associated with high trading volume.
+Finally, our model generates a number of new empirical predictions that link herding behavior, trading volume, and the time-series of stock returns.
+We show that, in markets dominated by institutional traders, increasing mispricing is associated with high trading volume.
 Furthermore, conditional on institutional herding, our model can generate momentum.
 Finally, momentum in stock returns is associated with high trading volume.
 Some of these predictions are supported by existing empirical findings.
 Others represent potential directions for future empirical analysis.